MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-create-resources.md

 If you already have an Azure AI Search service, you can skip to the [next section](#connect).

 Otherwise, you can create an Azure AI Search service using the Azure portal.

+> [!TIP]
+> This step is the only time you use the Azure portal in this tutorial series.
+The rest of your work is done in Azure AI Studio or in your local development environment.

 1. [Create an Azure AI Search service](https://portal.azure.com/#create/Microsoft.Search) in the Azure portal.
 1. Select your resource group and instance details.
 You can see details about pricing and pricing tiers on this page.